Igor Cariús

 Igor Aquino da Silva (born 1 May 1993), known as Igor Cariús, is a Brazilian footballer.
 Mainly a left back.
-Currently plays in Sport Recife.
+Currently plays for Vila Nova, on loan from Mirassol.

 Career

 Born in Cariús, Ceará, Igor started his senior career in 2012 with local side Iguatu, and helped the club to win the third division of the Campeonato Cearense.
 In 2014, he moved to Barbalha, but returned to Iguatu later in the year for the Copa Fares Lopes.

 In March 2015, after playing in the year's Cearense with Quixadá, Igor joined Coruripe.
 He signed for ASA for the 2016 Série C, where he was a regular starter.

 On 21 December 2016, Igor agreed to a contract with Paraná in the Série B. He also featured regularly at his new club before moving to fellow second division side CRB on 4 January 2019.

 On 9 February 2021, Igor signed a one-year deal with Série A side Atlético Goianiense.